 Starting and maintaining a small business is easier said than done.
 While nearly everyone would like to become their own boss one day, the realities of being an entrepreneur make it clear that this is a path for only a select few.
-Entrepreneurs have to wear many hats, becoming heads of product development, marketers, customer service agents, and so much more.
+Entrepreneurs have to wear many hats, becoming heads of product development, marketers, custom essay, customer service agents, and so much more.
 This multiplicity of tasks makes running a business a real investment of time and effort, one that doesn’t always pay off.

 Generally, the Small Business Association says that there’s a turnover rate of 10-20% for small businesses.
 Many small businesses fail in the first year, making working towards success seem like a pretty daunting goal.
 However, the formula for success, while hard to execute, is still fairly simple.
 Below are a few things entrepreneurs should keep in mind to help their businesses thrive.